Vintage027/IPL-prediction/README.md

 The performance of each model on the test dataset is evaluated using accuracy.
 The model with the highest accuracy is selected as the final predictor.

 # Contributing
-Contributions to the IPL Match Winner Predictor project are welcome.
+Contributions to the IPL Match Winner Prediction project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 # License
 This project is licensed under the MIT License.